grafana/grafana-app-sdk/docs/tutorials/issue-tracker/04-boilerplate.md

   -h, --help              help for add

 Global Flags:
   -f, --format string     Format in which kinds are written for this project (currently allowed values are 'cue') (default "cue")
-      --overwrite       Overwrite existing files instead of prompting -p, --path string     Path to project directory
-  -s, --source string   Path to directory with your codegen source files (such as a CUE module) (default "kinds")
+      --manifest string   Path selector to use for the manifest (default "manifest") --overwrite         Overwrite existing files instead of prompting -p, --path string       Path to project directory -s, --source string     Path to directory with your codegen source files (such as a CUE module) (default "kinds")
 ```

 We can leave all these flags empty, as we're fine with the defaults, but it's good to know how we can find information about the CLI commands.